-SUMMARY: At the end of May subsurface water levels were generally lower (drier) than normal across England, Wales and southern Scotland, and higher (wetter) than normal across northwestern Scotland.
+SUMMARY: At the end of February, subsurface water levels were lower (drier) than normal in most of Great Britain.

 Example month displaying extreme negative wetness

 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net